-In accordance with Article 222-3 (III) of the AMF General Regulation, your Company's management has notified us of its decision to defer application of the single electronic reporting format defined by Commission Delegated Regulation No. 2019/815 of December 17, 2018 until fiscal years beginning on or after January 1, 2021.
-Accordingly, this report contains no conclusion on whether the presentation of the parent company financial statements to be included in the annual financial report, as referred to in Article L. 451-1-2 of the French Monetary and Financial Code, complies with said format.
+In accordance with the professional standards applicable to the statutory auditor's work relating to the parent company and consolidated financial statements presented in accordance with the European single electronic reporting format, we also verified compliance with this format as defined by Commission Delegated Regulation No. 2019/815 of December 17, 2018 in the presentation of the parent company financial statements to be included in the annual financial report referred to in Article L. 451-1-2 I of the French Monetary and Financial Code, prepared under the responsibility of the Deputy CEO.